sidgautam95/adaptive-sampling-mri-suno/README.md

 ## Nearest Neighbor Search
-Once the ICD masks for the training set has been generated, nearest neighbor search is used to choose ICD mask from the training set.
+At inference time, a nearest neighbor search based on proximity to low-frequency k-space reconstructions is used to choose the best scan-specific mask from the training set.
-Run `nearest_neighbor_search.py` to get the nearest neighbor predicted mask (also called as the SUNO mask).
+Run `nearest_neighbor_search.py` to get the nearest neighbor predicted mask (also called the SUNO mask).

+## Testing